 A quick way to lose followers is by posting irrelevant and pointless content.
 The last thing you want is your community to click that “Unlike” button, limiting your organic reach and reducing your fanbase.

-Taking 24-hours to respond to an email hours is unprofessional, just as taking a day to respond to a comment or message isn’t a good idea.
+Taking 24-hours to respond to an email is unprofessional, so is taking a day to respond to a comment or message.
 Being constantly available to your prospective clients and your community indicates that you value their time and you are a functional business.

 The importance of consistency is not limited to response time, it also pertains to your posts.
 As mentioned before, you should be providing your audience valuable content and information on your page to drive engagement and credibility.
 What you shouldn’t do is be providing these captivating and informative posts once every two months.
 In order to increase engagement and clicks, you’ll need to remain active: post at least once a day in order to sustain and increase relevancy and be an active presence on your community’s newsfeed.